Have You Ever Heard of Seat Belt Syndrome?

 Parents often ask Child Passenger Safety (CPS) Technicians, “how can I put my 6-year-old back into a booster seat?
 And why should I, he uses a seat belt?”

-The National Highway Traffic Safety Administration recommends that children should be in a child restraint like a RideSafer Travel Vest or booster seat until they are at least 8-years-old (really a bare minimum) and most preferably 4’9″ tall (often times around 10 or even 12 years old).
+The National Highway Traffic Safety Administration recommends that children should be in a child restraint like a RideSafer Travel Vest or booster seat until they are at least 8-years-old (really a bare minimum) and more preferably 4’9″ tall (often times around 10 or even 12 years old).
 The gold standard would be when the child passes the 5-step fit test.

 When they reach this height, they should fit properly in the vehicle’s seat belt.
 But the big question is, WHY?
 Why should a child remain in a child restraint until this time?
 If you have a big enough why, you will follow through — with anything.